edwardtanguay/go-showcase-examples/README.md

   - `go build -o shownums main.go tools.go`
   - `sudo mv shownums /usr/local/bin` (for Windows, copy to folder that is included in the environment paths)

+- to create example directories
+  - `cd 00900-cli-crex`
+  - `go build -o crex main.go tools.go`
+  - copy go to a PATH directory, e.g. `sudo mv crex /usr/local/bin`
+  - in root of this project, `crex` to get help, or `crex 00999-advanced-for-loops`